Below we have a band 6.5 essay graded by an ex-IELTS examiner.

 TR9 - Again, task achievement could be stronger here.

 GR8 - To be grammatically correct, this would need to be possessive - ‘the couple’s limits’.

 LR9 - It still sounds a bit odd, though.
 Perhaps ‘the couple’s financial constraints’?

 You can also watch the full tutorial here on Youtube.

-Take a look at some IELTS writing task 2 questions to help with your exam preparation.
+Take a look at some IELTS writing task 2 questions and What is a good score for IELTS? to help with your exam preparation.